 This observation might explain the stellar performance of NGRC in forecasting specific chaotic dynamics like the Lorenz \cite{gauthier2021next} and Li-Sprott systems \cite{gauthier2022learning}.
 The nonlinearities in these systems are quadratic, meaning that so long as $d_{\max} \ge 2$, Model I can \emph{exactly} learn the underlying vector field.
 The only information to be learned is the coefficient ($\W$) that appears before each (non)linear term ($\g$) in the ODEs.
 This in turn could explain why a single training trajectory suffices to convey information about the phase space as a whole.\\

-\textbf{Model III (with uncertainty)}.
-Considering the wide gulf in performance between NGRC models equipped with exact nonlinearity and those equipped with polynomial/radial nonlinearity, it is natural to wonder whether there are some other smart choices of nonlinear functions that perform well enough so that we don't have to rely on knowing the exact nonlinearity.
+\textbf{Model III with uncertainty}.
+Considering the wide gulf in performance between NGRC models equipped with exact nonlinearity and those equipped with polynomial/radial nonlinearity, it is natural to wonder whether there are some other smart choices of nonlinear features that perform well enough without knowing the exact nonlinearity.

-To explore this possibility, we consider a variant of Model III in which we introduce small uncertainties in the nonlinear features by perturbing the assumed coordinates of each magnet by small amounts drawn uniformly and independently between $\left [-\delta, \delta\right]$.
-Here $\delta $ is a hyperparameter much smaller than the spatial scales in the system ($\delta \ll 1$).
+To explore this possibility, we consider a variant of Model III in which we introduce small uncertainties in the nonlinear features, perturbing the assumed coordinates of each magnet by small amounts drawn uniformly and independently between $\left [-\delta, \delta\right]$.
+Here $\delta $ is a hyperparameter much smaller than the characteristic spatial scale in this system ($\delta \ll 1$).
 We train the model on $\Ntraj = 100$ trajectories from the (unperturbed) real system, then measure how NGRC models perform in the presence of uncertainty about the exact nonlinearity.

 In \cref{fig:error_delta}, we see that even a $\sim1\%$ mismatch ($\delta=0.01$) in the coordinates of the magnets $(\tilde{x}_i,\tilde{y}_i)$ is enough to make the accuracy of NGRC predictions plunge from almost $100\%$ to below $50\%$ (recall that even random guesses have an accuracy of $33.3\%$).
 This extreme sensitivity of NGRC performance to perturbations in the readout nonlinearity suggests that any function other than the exact nonlinearity is unlikely to enable reliable basin predictions in the NGRC model. \\